monome/docs/norns/sftp.md

 parent: maiden
 grand_parent: norns
 title: sftp
-nav_order: 1
+nav_order: 2
 ---

 # sftp

 You can manage projects and delete/rename files via [maiden](../maiden).
 But sometimes you'll need to copy files between your computer and norns, like audio.

-File management is best achieved via SFTP, so you'll need to first connect norns to your laptop via WIFI.
-Use an SFTP client (such as Cyberduck) to connect to the IP address shown on the norns screen.
+File management on macOS is best achieved via [WebDAV](webdav), but we have not yet sorted out the best solution for Windows.
+While we do that, we suggest using SFTP to connect norns to your laptop via WIFI.
+An SFTP client (such as Cyberduck) can connect to the IP address shown on the norns screen.

 ## connect